Hair Loss in Women

 - Alopecia areata is an autoimmune skin disease that causes patchy hair loss on your head and possibly other places on your body.
 It’s usually not permanent.

 What is the relationship between hair loss in women and menopause?

 During and after menopause, hair might become finer (thinner) because hair follicles shrink.
 Hair grows more slowly and falls out more easily in these cases.
-FPHL often means that thinning hair is centered at the crown and top of the head.

 Your healthcare provider will do a thorough examination and take a detailed history to help you deal with changes in hair growth.
 You may be directed to have your iron levels or thyroid hormone levels tested.
 Your medications might be changed if what you take is found to affect hair loss or growth.